marcelobojikian/Cash-house-Java-Server-/README.md

 ## How to Run
     1. git clone https://github.com/marcelobojikian/Cash-House-Backend-Java.git
     2. cd backend

+### Database
+    3. docker-compose up

+### System
-    3. mvn package
+    4. mvn package
-    4. java -jar server/target/server-1.0-SNAPSHOT-deploy.jar
+    5. java -jar server/target/server-1.0-SNAPSHOT.jar

 ## How to Use
 When executing the project it is possible to view the documentation of the resources that can be consumed by the link http://localhost:8080/swagger-ui.html, see an example:

 ## Tools and Technologies to be used
 * Use Maven for dependency management.
-* Spring Oauth2, Spring Security, JPA.
+* Spring Oauth2, Spring Security.
+* Flyway, QueryDsl.
-* h2database for test.
+* PostgreSql and H2database for test.

 ## Issues